oxidize-rb/oxi-test/README.md

-# Oxi::Test
+# `Oxi::Test`

-This is just a test Rust gem.
+This is just a test Ruby on Rust Rust gem.
 It is a simple example to display show a fully working Rust gem can be built and published to RubyGems.org.

+Use this as inspiration for your own Rust gems.

+## Features

 ✅ Binary Gems for 7 Platforms ([code](Rakefile))
 ✅ GitHub Actions CI ([code](.github/workflows/ci.yml))